 What am I doing here?

-How did I get to this place of grown-up responsibility when I still feel like a teen, and what am I going to do when I grow up?
+How did I get to this place of grown-up responsibility when I still felt like a teen, and what will I do when I grow up?

-However, with the right perspective, and a few practical lifestyle tips on how to manage the daily grind, you can find happiness and genuine life purpose, without even looking for it.
+However, with the right perspective and a few practical lifestyle tips on managing the daily grind, you can find happiness and genuine life purpose.

 These 5 tips for finding your purpose every day simply by living your life will help you enjoy life a little more!

 Take Care of Your Basic Needs to Be Happy

 Your body has 60 trillion cells to take care of.